crypt01trucker/Active-Directory/README.md

 3. **Extract and Install Sysmon**:
    - Extract the Sysmon zip file first.
-   - Run PowerShell as an administrator and change to the download directory:
+   - Run PowerShell as an administrator and change to the actual download directory path:
      ```powershell
      cd path\to\download\directory
      ```